Brian Anderson Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.5 K/9, which ranks 19th in the league.
+- The Reds pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Reds have a 4.88 team ERA that ranks 27th among all league pitching staffs.
+- The Reds have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.

-- In his last appearance on Sunday, the left-hander threw 7 2/3 innings against the San Diego Padres, allowing one earned run while surrendering four hits.
+- The righty last pitched on Monday against the Washington Nationals, when he went five innings, allowing two earned runs while giving up six hits.

-- In six games this season, the 24-year-old has an ERA of 1.21, with 10.1 strikeouts per nine innings.
-Opponents are hitting .155 against him.
+- The 29-year-old has put up an ERA of 6.72, with 7.4 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.